serdar-bayramov/leaflet-challenge/README.md

 ## In this repository we visualize earthquake and tectonic plates data set on the map.

-There are 3 layers of basemaps, satellite, outdoor and greyscale that can turned on and off independently.
+There are 3 layers of basemaps, satellite, outdoor and greyscale that can be turned on and off independently.

 To build the visualisations, we use USGS earthquake data set.
 Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
 When you click on a data set, for example "All Earthquakes from the Past 7 Days", you will be given a JSON representation of that data.